-Validation and Evaluation/Credibility and Trustworthiness
+Credibility and Trustworthiness

 This section is one of the more important ones in this chapter.
-For quantitative studies, the terms used are validity and reliability in relation to the study and in relation to the instrument you are using.
 For qualitative studies, the more common terms are credibility and trustworthiness.
 In either event, this section needs to detail the measures employed.
 Here as well, you need to make sure you are citing more than one source.
-Recommended minimum length is 1 to 11⁄2 pages.
+The recommended minimum length is 1 to 1 1⁄2 pages.